CompArchCam/ghost-threading-eval-micro2025/figure3/README.md

 # the first and second arguments select the two cores used
 ./run.sh 0 1
 ```
-This script executes the related binaries and store the results in `speedup.csv`.
+This script executes the related binaries and store the results in `figure3.pdf` and `speedup.csv`.
 The execution
 time of each benchmark can be checked in `time.csv`.
 On my system this took around 40 seconds.